-Twenty-two high level findings were identified by this process and classified as "Some improvement needed" and four were identified as "Major improvement needed".
-These related to lack of policy in a number of areas and procedure updates.
+Eighteen high level findings were identified by this process and classified as "Some improvement needed".
+These related to lack of policy, defined process or criteria in a number of areas and procedure updates to introduce supplementary checks and simplification of procedures.
 The Clerk and the administration team will take action in due course to correct the areas of development identified.